 A variety of portals

-The German federal administration uses two nationwide portals for e-invoices: The Federal Central Invoice Submission Portal ZRE (Zentrale Rechnungseingangsplattform des Bundes), which enables all organisations of the direct federal administration to receive e-invoices, and the Online Access Act-compliant Invoice Submission Portal OZG-RE (Onlinezugangsgesetz-konforme Rechnungseingangsplattform), which is offered to organisations of the indirect federal administration and cooperating federal states.
-Instead of the OZG-RE, organisations of the indirect federal administration can also implement their own solutions for receiving e-invoices, provided they comply with the Ordinance on Electronic Invoicing in Federal Public Procurement (E-Rechnungsverordung - ERechV).
+The German federal administration currently uses two national portals for e-invoicing: The ZRE (Zentrale Rechnungseingangsplattform des Bundes or Central Invoice Submission Platform) and the OZG-RE (Onlinezugangsgesetz-konforme Rechnungseingangsplattform or Online Access Act-compliant Invoice Submission Platform).
+However, as announced on 19 November 2024 by the Federal Ministry of the Interior (BMI) and the Federal Ministry of Finance (BMF), these two platforms will be consolidated in 2025.
+The ZRE, which allows organisations within the direct federal administration to receive e-invoices, will be merged into the OZG-RE, which is currently available to organisations of the indirect federal administration and cooperating federal states.
+Organisations of the indirect federal administration may continue to operate their own solutions for receiving e-invoices, provided they comply with the Ordinance on Electronic Invoicing in Federal Public Procurement (E-Invoicing Ordinance - ERechV).

-These are the two invoice receipt portals of the immediate federal administration, parts of the indirect federal administration, and participating federal states.
-In addition, there are numerous self-operated platform solutions.
-Before sending an invoice, make sure you are using the correct portal and have it confirmed by your customer.
+These are the two current invoice portals used by the direct federal administration, parts of the indirect federal administration, and some participating federal states.
+In addition, there are numerous independently operated platforms.
+Before sending an invoice, make sure you are using the correct portal and confirm this with your customer.

-To support the federal administration (e.g., federal ministries and supreme federal authorities) in accepting e-invoices, the Federal Central Invoice Submission Portal (ZRE) was developed.
-This is a web application that enables suppliers and service providers to send e-invoices to the respective federal administration.
+To support the federal administration (e.g. federal ministries and top-level federal authorities) in receiving e-invoices, the Central Invoice Submission Platform (Zentrale Rechnungseingangsplattform des Bundes, short ZRE) was initially developed.
+This is a web-based application that allows suppliers and service providers to send e-invoices to the relevant federal authority.

 For the submission of invoices to the institutions of the indirect federal administration and states connected to the system, a separate portal has been developed: the Online Access Act- or OZG-compliant Invoice Submission Portal (OZG-RE).